 Community Motivation: Roast My Strava

-In a category that could have gone to any number of serious training tools, Strava honored Roast My Strava, an AI-powered app that playfully mocks your training data.
+This category could have gone to any number of serious training tools.
+Instead Strava honored Roast My Strava, an AI-powered app that playfully mocks your training data.
 Created by Jason Kuperberg as a weekend side project, the app has been used by tens of thousands of athletes and went viral on social media as users shared screenshots of their personalized roasts.

-The recognition speaks to something important about what makes Strava's ecosystem special: it's not just about performance optimization.
-Sometimes the best apps are the ones that make you laugh at yourself.
-What started as a simple idea ("what if AI could roast your Strava profile?") turned into a phenomenon that demonstrated how data can create connection, not just competition.
+The award says something about Strava's ecosystem.
+It isn't all performance optimization.
+Sometimes the best app is the one that makes you laugh at yourself.
+A question ("what if AI could roast your Strava profile?") turned into something tens of thousands of people shared, and it showed that your data can be a source of connection, not just competition.

 Data Analysis: VeloViewer

-VeloViewer, described at the summit as "the gold standard for cycling data visualization," was recognized for its pioneering work in making training data beautiful and actionable.
-Founded by Ben Lowe in 2012, just as Strava was becoming a household name among cyclists, VeloViewer has grown from a personal project into an essential tool used by everyone from weekend warriors to WorldTour professional teams.
+VeloViewer, described at the summit as "the gold standard for cycling data visualization," won for years of making training data both good-looking and genuinely useful.
+Founded by Ben Lowe in 2012, right as Strava was catching on with cyclists, VeloViewer has grown from a personal project into a tool that weekend riders and WorldTour pro teams both rely on.

-The app's Explorer Tiles feature, which divides the world into a grid of squares to gamify exploration, has inspired countless athletes to venture down roads they'd never otherwise discover.
-VeloViewer's 3D climb profiles have become ubiquitous in professional cycling broadcasts, appearing on Eurosport coverage since 2015.
+The Explorer Tiles feature splits the world into a grid of squares and turns filling them in into a game, which has nudged a lot of riders down roads they'd never have found otherwise.
+Its 3D climb profiles show up all over pro cycling broadcasts too, on Eurosport coverage since 2015.
 In 2016, VeloViewer became an Official Supplier to Team Sky.

 Games & Optimizations: Wandrer

-Wandrer, created by Craig Durkin, was honored for turning every ride and run into an adventure.
-The app tracks which roads you've traveled and turns exploration into a game, encouraging athletes to seek out new routes and discover hidden corners of their cities.
+Wandrer, created by Craig Durkin, won for turning every ride and run into an adventure.
+It tracks which roads you've already covered and turns the rest into a game, which gets people hunting for new routes and poking around corners of their own cities they'd never ridden.

-What began in 2018 as an art project called "All of ITP" (tracking roads inside Atlanta's Interstate 285) has evolved into a global platform that reframes fitness as exploration.
-For athletes who've grown tired of the same training loops, Wandrer provides the motivation to turn left instead of right.
+What began in 2018 as an art project called "All of ITP" (tracking roads inside Atlanta's Interstate 285) has grown into a global platform built around fitness as exploration.
+If you're sick of the same training loops, Wandrer is the nudge to turn left instead of right.

 Up & Coming App: TrackTunes

 The Up & Coming App Award went to TrackTunes, which launched just six months before the summit in May 2025.
-The app analyzes music listening patterns during workouts, helping athletes discover what songs power their best performances.
+It looks at what you listen to during workouts and helps you figure out which songs show up in your best efforts.

-Going from "hey, wouldn't it be cool to see what music people run to" to receiving an award at Strava's headquarters in half a year is the kind of trajectory that shows what's possible when you build something that resonates with the community.
+Going from "hey, wouldn't it be cool to see what music people run to" to an award at Strava's headquarters in six months is the kind of run you get when you build something the community actually wants.

 A Renewed Investment in Developers

-The summit marks a turning point for Strava's developer relations.
-The last formal recognition was the 2016 Developer Challenge, when Pace Match and Toolbox for Strava took top honors.
+The summit is a turning point for Strava's developer relations.
+The last formal recognition before this was the 2016 Developer Challenge, when Pace Match and Toolbox for Strava took top honors.
 Nearly a decade later, the ecosystem has grown to over 175,000 developers.

 Under CEO Michael Martin, who joined in January 2024, developer relations have become a priority.
-Over half of Strava's 180+ million users are connected to apps powered by the API, making the third-party ecosystem central to the platform's value.
-The message from the summit was clear: the inaugural Developer Summit won't be the last.
+Over half of Strava's 180+ million users are connected to apps powered by the API, which makes the third-party ecosystem central to what the platform is worth.
+The message from the summit was clear: the first Developer Summit won't be the last.

-For developers building on Strava's API, the 2025 summit offered both inspiration and validation.
-The winning apps span a remarkable range—from enterprise-grade visualization tools to weekend side projects, from serious training analytics to apps that exist purely to make you smile.
-What unites them is a commitment to extending what Strava can do and a deep understanding of what athletes actually want.
+For anyone building on Strava's API, the 2025 summit was equal parts inspiration and validation.
+The winners cover a lot of ground: enterprise-grade visualization tools, weekend side projects, serious training analytics, and apps that exist mostly to make you smile.
+The thread between them is that they each extend what Strava can do and they get what athletes actually want.